khantnhl/Mini-SQL/README.md

    git clone https://github.com/yourusername/sql-project.git

 ## Usage
-1. Load the database files using the custom file parser.
+1. Console-based interactive sql interface where user can enter simple SQL command lines in an acceptable format.
-2. Use the SQL-like query interface to perform operations such as `SELECT`, `INSERT`, `INTO`, and `FROM` on the tables.
+2. Use the SQL-like query interface to perform operations such as `make table`,`select`, `insert into`, `from`, `where` on the tables.
 3. The database supports simple queries with logical and relational operations.
 4. Data can be exported back into text or binary format.